fabaindaiz/spellsolver/README.md

 ![gui image](img/gui2.png?raw=true "GUI")

-### ConsoleUI instruction
+### ConsoleUI
+1. Move to folder "src/" and execute consoleui.py
-1. Write the letters on the board in a single line following the order left -> right and then up -> down
+2. Write the letters on the board in a single line following the order left -> right and then up -> down
-2. Write the coordinates of the corresponding multipliers and leave blank if not applicable (eg 34 or 01)
+3. Write the coordinates of the corresponding multipliers and leave blank if not applicable (eg 34 or 01)
-3. To activate the swap mode (consider the use of a swap) you must put a 1, otherwise it will not be activated
+4. To activate the swap mode (consider the use of a swap) you must put a 1, otherwise it will not be activated
-4. The software will return an ordered list with the score, the word without swap, the word with swap (if it is not a swapped word both will be the same) and the coordinate of the initial letter
+5. The software will return an ordered list with the score, the word without swap, the word with swap (if it is not a swapped word both will be the same) and the coordinate of the initial letter

 - The coordinates work with two non-separated numerical digits with values from 0 to 4